multiversx/mx-sdk-rs/elrond-codec-derive/README.md

 * TopEncode
 * TopDecode

-For more info about the serialization format, see [https://docs.elrond.com/developers/developer-reference/elrond-serialization-format/].
+For more info about the serialization format, see [the developer reference](https://docs.elrond.com/developers/developer-reference/elrond-serialization-format/).